Windstar’s Grand Japan Cruise Focuses on Culture, Nature and Culinary

 Nagasaki

 Nagasaki is home to the Atomic Bomb Museum and the Nagasaki Peace Park, memorializing the destruction by the second of two atomic bombs dropped on Japan during World War II.
 Remains of the Urakami Cathedral, which was once the largest church in Asia, can also be seen from the Peace Park.
 The Inasayama Observation Deck offers phenomenal views of the city, and another point of interest is Dejima Island, which was built in 1636.
 For over two centuries, this artificial island served as the primary outpost for foreign trade and cultural exchange, and it was the only Japanese territory open to Westerners.
 For those looking to venture beyond Nagasaki, consider taking a day trip to Arita, a scenic two-hour drive north of Nagasaki, recognized as the birthplace of Japanese ceramics.
+One other highlight of your call here is a sunrise “scenic” cruising past the deserted island of Hashima.
+Once an offshore mining facility (it’s about eight nautical miles from the center of Nagasaki), James Bond’s Skyfall was filmed in this eerie place.

 Hiroshima